syncfusion-content/blazor-docs/blazor/daterangepicker/how-to/disable-the-daterangepicker-component.md

 ---
 layout: post
-title: Disable the Syncfusion Blazor DateRangePicker Component | Syncfusion
+title: Disable the Blazor DateRangePicker Component | Syncfusion
-description: Checkout and learn here all about disabling the Syncfusion Blazor DateRangePicker Component and much more.
+description: Learn here all about Blazor DateRangePicker disabling in Syncfusion Component and more.
 platform: Blazor
 control: DateRangePicker
 documentation: ug